chamanthaathapaththu/ArcGISPro_ExportMultipleMaps/README.md

 ## 3. Step by Step Guide

-Follow these steps to execute the code.
+Follow these steps to execute the code (Demonstration is provided in this [YouTube Tutorial](https://www.youtube.com/watch?v=3LWcPiPtmQA)).

 1. Open an ArcGISPro project (containing the data and the layout that needed to be exported).